18F/unit-testing-node/_pages/components/slack-client.md

 ## Refactoring `Rule.channelMatches()`

 This facade is so thin that there's little use in writing tests directly for it at this point.
-Instead, let's replace the direct use of the `slack-client` interface in our `Rule` class with a call to `SlackClient.getChannelName()`.
+Instead, replace the direct use of the `slack-client` interface in your `Rule` class with a call to `SlackClient.getChannelName()`.
 This will both exercise the facade and ensure the `Rule` class is using it properly.

-We'll start by updating our `Rule` test to instantiate a `SlackClient`, passing the Slack client stub to the `SlackClient` constructor.
-Start by adding the following line to the `require()` block at the top of `exercise/test/rule-test.js`:
+Start by updating the `Rule` test to instantiate a `SlackClient`, passing the `SlackClientStub` to the `SlackClient` constructor.
+First, add the following line to the `require()` block at the top of `exercise/test/rule-test.js`:

 ```js
 var SlackClient = require('../lib/slack-client');
 ```

-Then let's rename `SlackClientStub` to `SlackClientImplStub`.
-This is to make clear that the fake object is for the actual implementation object, not for our `SlackClient` facade.
+Then, rename `SlackClientStub` to `SlackClientImplStub`.
+This is to make clear that the stub object is for the actual `slack-client` package, not for the `SlackClient` facade.
 You should be able to use your editor's global search and replace function for this; then run the tests to ensure everything passes.
 Again, to run just the `Rule` tests:

 ```sh
 $ npm test -- --grep '^Rule '